francois-keith/robohow_sot/readme.txt

 Please, check the messages in robohow_common_msgs package

+Option III: rosbag record + rosbag play of the streamed data

 For the Pouring DEMO, some comments from the messages analysis on the data filled in
 controller_id: pouring -> REFERENCE NAME.
 For the demo, only this exists
 constraints: -> List of constraints.
 All the following are anyway filled in internally by SoT